 Croesus was the King of Lydia in what is today’s Turkey.
-He was the first sovereign to mint gold coins and spawned the saying “As rich as Croesus.”
+He was the first sovereign to mint gold coins and spawned the saying “as rich as Croesus.”

-In 560 BC he asked the Oracle of Delphi if he should make war on the Persians and if he should take to himself any allied force.
+In 560 B.C., he asked the Oracle of Delphi if he should make war on the Persians and if he should take to himself any allied force.

-In 2001, Dr. Jelle de Boer De Boer, a geologist at Wesleyan University in Connecticut, went to Delphi and measured a naturally occurring mixture of ethane, methane, and ethylene, a sweet-smelling gas that was used as an anesthetic in the early 20th century.
+In 2001, Dr. Jelle de Boer, a geologist at Wesleyan University in Connecticut, went to Delphi and measured a naturally occurring mixture of ethane, methane, and ethylene, a sweet-smelling gas that was used as an anesthetic in the early 20th century.

-And thus we have the earliest recorded instances of natural gas controlling the fate of the world.
+Thus, we have the earliest recorded instances of natural gas controlling the fate of the world.

 Another important date would be November 10, 2014.
 That day, Range Resources drilled the first well in the Marcellus Shale.

 And it’s the Marcellus Shale that has single-handedly propped up the U.S.’ natural gas (NG) supply.